KrailOrg/krail/docs/tutorial03.md

 }

 ```
-- Run the application and observe the difference appearance.
+- Run the application and observe the different appearance.

 Valo is the most recent theme from Vaadin.
 "Reindeer" is the default, which you have been using until now.
 For more information about themes, see the [Vaadin Documentation](https://vaadin.com/book/-/page/themes.html).